MarcL/marclittlemore.com/pages/landingpages/javascript-unit-testing-course.md

 * The best development practices to add testing to your workflow
 * [How to write high quality unit tests](http://www.marclittlemore.com/how-to-write-high-quality-unit-tests/)

-**Signup to be notified when this course is ready (approximately April 2017) and receive a discount price.**
+**Signup to be notified when this course is ready (around April 2017) and receive a discount price.**

 ***